kiyoon/haskell-scope-highlighting.nvim/README.md

 You can add different colours for each depth of scope.
 ![Peek_2023-03-08_23-37](https://user-images.githubusercontent.com/12980409/223754740-22d2f934-b6c7-4b66-b56f-f678b95bb0e8.gif)

-WIP

 ## Inspiration

-Original idea inspired by prof. Douglas Crockford known as [Context Coloring (Click to see on YouTube)](https://youtu.be/b0EF0VTs9Dc?t=899).
+The original idea was inspired by prof. Douglas Crockford, known as [Context Coloring (Click to see on YouTube)](https://youtu.be/b0EF0VTs9Dc?t=899).
 ![Context Coloring](https://user-images.githubusercontent.com/12980409/223306767-f3f3f92b-f88a-4ad1-80b4-80bd7826a321.png)

 The idea has been expanded for Haskell with dynamic scope under the cursor by @lionhairdino.